btskinner/ashe_bayes/_modules/analysis.md

 between the estimates.
 However, this is a bit of a statistical fudge because our estimates of error aren't directly related to that difference.
 We can say pretty confidently that they _are_ different, but with less confidence about the _size_ of that difference.
 With Bayesian posteriors, we can simply subtract one from the other to create a posterior distribution of the difference.

+We pause to note that statistical comparisons between groups are fraught.
+They have been (and sometimes still are) used to support deficit frameworks, in which one group is unfavorably compared to a second group that is set as a standard.
+By implication or outright statement, the first group is framed as lacking and/or at fault for the difference.
+Often, it is minoritized groups who are put in relation to a white standard, and differences along some dimension are denoted as a _gap_.
+Researchers must be careful not to fall into facile comparisons that, rather than elucidate important heterogeneity of experience, situate the outcomes of structural oppressions as the responsibility of individuals or groups.

+Because Ben is presenting this portion of the workshop, our example focuses on the difference in college enrollments between white men below and above the poverty line.
+Other groups could equally and, in the context a full analysis and deeper connection to a particular critical theoretical framework, more fruitfully be explored.
+We encourage participants to modify the code and check other potential between group differences, keeping in mind critical theories that might elucide rather than reify those differences.

 ```r